We build community through plumbing.

 Hours

 Full-time work starts at 25 hours per week.
 We hope that, eventually, 25-30 hours a week will be enough to sustain ourselves and that we can use that extra time to be with our friends and families and organize in our communities for a better, more democratic world.
-Cristobal and Emma already spend 1-2 days a week with other community engagement projects.
+We already each spend 1-2 days a week with other community engagement projects.

 Profit Sharing